wang104225/wang104225.github.io/_pages/about.md

 # 🔥 News
 - *2026.08*: &nbsp;🎉🎉 One first-author paper has been accepted by the IEEE Transactions on Vehicular Technology.
-Thanks Prof. Jiakang and Prof. Xiangwang!
 - *2026.08*: &nbsp;🎉🎉 One paper as the corresponding author has been accepted by the IEEE Transactions on Communications.
 Thanks Dr. Jian!
+- *2026.07*: &nbsp;🎉🎉 Honored to have one first-author invited paper accepted by the 2026 International Symposium on Wireless Communication Systems (ISWCS).
+Thanks to the ISWCS community!
 - *2026.07*: &nbsp;🎉🎉 One co-authored paper has been accepted by the IEEE Communications Magazine.
 Thanks Dr. Xuan!
 - *2026.06*: &nbsp;🎉🎉 One first-author paper has been accepted by the IEEE Communications Magazine.
 Thanks Prof. Shiwen Mao and Prof. Zhu Han!
 - *2026.03*: &nbsp;🎉🎉 One first-author paper has been accepted by the IEEE Communications Magazine.
-Thanks Prof. Zehui Xiong and Prof. Shiwen Mao!
+Thanks Prof. Shiwen Mao!
 - *2026.02*: &nbsp;🎉🎉 One first-author paper has been accepted by the IEEE Network.
 Many thanks to Prof. Ping and Prof. Abbas Jamalipour!
 - *2026.01*: &nbsp;🎉🎉 One first-author paper has been accepted by the Chinese Journal of Aeronautics.
 Thanks Prof. Geng!
 - *2025.12*: &nbsp;🎉🎉 Honored to receive the Exemplary Reviewer Award, IEEE Transactions on Network Science and Engineering (TNSE), 2025.
 Many thanks to the TNSE community for the recognition.